Physics-24/Motion1/docs/exams.md

 # Final Exam Information

-The Ph24 final exam will take place in-person during exam week (time TBA, so don't make travel arrangements yet).
+The Ph24 final exam will take place in-person during exam week on Friday May 12, 9am-12pm.

 The final is closed book, closed notes and other resources; no calculators are allowed.